gatesyp/twiddit/README.md

 Technology used: Python 3.5

 TODO:
-	1. Fix encoding errors from twitter
+	1. Fix encoding errors from twitter\n
-	2. Register with Google API services to allow for more requests
+	2. Register with Google API services to allow for more requests\n
-	3. Instead of .txt file, upload to MySQL database and include more information about each tweet
+	3. Instead of .txt file, upload to MySQL database and include more information about each tweet\n
-	4. Create website for interfacing
+	4. Create website for interfacing\n

 Procedure:
 	1. Download all tweets